-The primary goal of the research group is to uncover the relationship between phenomena occurring on the atomic scale and macroscopic mechanical behaviour.
-We start with the modelling of intrinsic material properties related to chemical bonding but eventually concentrate on the role of crystal imperfections.
-The imperfections encompass fundamental crystal defects, such as vacancies, dislocations and grain boundaries in single-component crystalline materials as well as complex microstructural features, such as semicoherent interfaces, precipitates and secondary phases that constitute the microstructure of technologically important multi-phase and multi-component systems.
+We start with modelling intrinsic material properties related to chemical bonding but eventually concentrate on the role of crystal imperfections.
+The imperfections encompass fundamental crystal defects such as vacancies, dislocations, and grain boundaries in single-component crystalline materials as well as complex microstructural features such as semicoherent interfaces, precipitates, and secondary phases that constitute the microstructure of technologically important multi-phase and multi-component systems.

-The materials we are interested in include those with prototypical metallic and covalent chemical bonding and also those with mixed metallic-covalent or covalent-ionic character such as transition metals and their compounds, intermetallics, and complex alloys.
-The methods and models we employ span the whole atomistic modelling hierarchy from accurate first-principles methods through approximate electronic structure approaches to empirical interatomic potentials.
-We focus on the development and application of bond-order potentials for bridging from density functional theory to large atomistic simulations.
-We integrate the atomistic simulations with mesoscale techniques (DDD, kMC), phenomenological and continuum theories as well as experiments.
+We are interested in materials with prototypical metallic and covalent chemical bonding as well as in those with mixed metallic-covalent or covalent-ionic character such as transition metals and their compounds, perovskite oxides, and carbon-based materials.
+The methods and models we employ span the whole atomistic modelling hierarchy from accurate first-principles methods through approximate electronic structure approaches to novel interatomic potentials.
+Recently, we have focused on the development and application of atomic cluster expansion (ACE) models that can reach the accuracy and transferability of electronic structure methods while remaining highly computationally efficient and applicable in large-scale atomistic simulations.
+We also integrate atomistic simulations and mesoscale techniques (DDD, kMC), phenomenological and continuum theories as well as experiments.

 - Transition metals and their compounds

 - S. Starikov, D. Smirnova, T. Pradhan et al. Angular-dependent interatomic potential for large-scale atomistic simulation of the Fe-Cr-H ternary system.
 Physical Review Materials, 6, 043604, (2022)